-Cannabis Connection 2025 to take place in São Paulo in a decisive year for the cannabis market
+Cannabis Connection 2025 takes place in São Paulo in a decisive year for the cannabis market

-The event brings together experts, companies, and authorities to discuss regulatory advancements, research, and innovation in cannabis-based therapies, connecting the entire public and private sector
+The event brings together experts, companies, and authorities to discuss regulatory advances, research, and innovation in cannabis-based therapies, connecting the entire public and private sector

 Published on 08/22/2025

-The Cannabis Connection 2025 will be held on November 6th, in São Paulo, gathering around 300 participants, including market leaders, experts, and representatives from public and private entities.
+The Cannabis Connection 2025 will be held on November 6th, in São Paulo, bringing together about 300 participants, including market leaders, experts, and representatives from public and private entities.
 The meeting, considered one of the most strategic in the cannabis industry in Latin America, will take place in an intimate format, at Av.
-Juscelino Kubitschek, 1600, focusing on high-level discussions and relevant networking.
+Juscelino Kubitschek, 1600, focusing on high-level debates and generating relevant connections.

-The event occurs at a crucial moment for the sector in Brazil.
-The National Health Surveillance Agency (Anvisa) is expected to announce in December the updates to RDC 327/2019, the regulation that governs the manufacturing, prescription, and commercialization of cannabis-based products.
-The public consultation received over 1,500 contributions and discusses advancements such as:
+The event takes place at a crucial moment for the sector in Brazil.
+The National Health Surveillance Agency (Anvisa) is expected to announce in December the updates to RDC 327/2019, a regulation that governs the manufacturing, prescription, and commercialization of cannabis-based products.
+The public consultation received over 1,500 contributions and discusses advances such as:

 - Expansion of administration routes (including sublingual and dermatological);